datacentricdesign/lab/collections/_posts/2020-05-28-dcd-definition.md

 - data
 - dcd
 categories:
-twitter_text: "Data-Centric Desig: What do we mean?"
+twitter_text: "Data-Centric Design: What do we mean?"
 featured: true
 introduction: What do we mean by Data-Centric Design?
 Data-Centric Design is an approach to engage with data throughout the design process.
 ---

 In this context, data comes from machine's inputs (e.g. the IoT), designer's observations (e.g. notes during a user experiment) or people's voice (e.g. reviews or tweets on the web).
 All these forms of data are strongly connected to time, a key element to intertwine them in the design process.
-We distinguish data as a tool to design (e.g. helping us understand a design context or evaluate design solutions) from data as a design material (e.g. powering an AI driven product).
+We distinguish data as a tool to design (e.g. helping us understand a design context or evaluate design solutions) from data as a design material (e.g. powering an AI-driven product).

 In this post we go through several design projects to illustrate Data-Centric Design.